Causes of poverty: China

-The effects of pollution (with China being the biggest contributor to greenhouse gas emissions) contributes to global poverty through climate change and environmental degradation, especially in poorer economies.
-With the COVID-19 pandemic causing economic slowing of China's economy, anticipated redress appears to be futuristic for now.

 Haiti

-Haiti, regarded as "the poorest country in the Western Hemisphere," has a GDP (per capita) of about US$797, as reported in 2019.
+Haiti, regarded as "the poorest country in the Western Hemisphere", has a GDP (per capita) of about US$797, as reported in 2019.
 Greater than 6 million Haitians reportedly live on less than US$2.41 per day, and more than 2.5 million on US$1.12 per day.

 The causes of poverty in Haiti have been rooted in "institutional and political instability" that chronically suffocate the growth of its social and economic sectors.

 Apart from the 2021 COVID-19 pandemic that has affected it (both politically and economically), particularly the poor and most vulnerable, Haiti has other natural elements such as hurricanes and earthquakes that have rendered some damage to its fragile infrastructure and limited economic resources.
 Deforestation has also exacerbated the effects of storms, floods and hurricanes.

 Despite this depiction, the World Bank has committed financial resources (in the tune of over US$834.41 million—in October 2020) to resuscitate Haiti's economy.
-The International Finance Corporation (IFC) has also rendered support in re-vitalizing Haiti's economy in the areas of "energy, beverage [production], garment manufacturing, financial markets, and hospitality."
-Other resources from donors include over US$40 million for economic remedy in the aftermath of the COVID -19 pandemic.
+The International Finance Corporation (IFC) has also rendered support in revitalizing Haiti's economy in the areas of "energy, beverage [production], garment manufacturing, financial markets, and hospitality."
+Other resources from donors include over US$40 million for economic remedy in the aftermath of the COVID-19 pandemic.

 Thus, overall, promising results are being observed in the sectors of education, health, better access to safe drinking water, energy production, agriculture and transport.